A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-From Theorem \ref{StabilityTheorem} and Propositions \ref{uniquenessForLevy} and \ref{JumpingConditionProposition}, we deduce the following weak continuity result. \begin{corollary} Let $\Psi_n,\Psi$ be Laplace exponents of spLps and $\Phi_n,\Phi$ be Laplace exponents of subordinators and suppose that $\Psi_n\to\Psi$ and $\Phi_n\to \Phi$ pointwise.
-If $\paren{x_n}$ is a sequence in $[0,\infty]$ converging to $x$ and $Z_n$ (resp. $Z$) are CBIs with branching and immigration mechanisms $\Psi_n$ and $\Phi_n$ (resp. $\Psi$ and $\Phi$) and starting at $x_n$ (resp. $x$) then $Z_n\to Z$ in the Skorohod $J_1$ topology on \cadlag\ paths on $[0,\infty]$ if $\Psi$ is non-explosive and in the uniform $J_1$ topology if $\Psi$ is explosive. \end{corollary}
+From Theorem~\ref{StabilityTheorem} and Propositions \ref {uniquenessForLevy} and~\ref{JumpingConditionProposition}, we deduce the following weak continuity result. \begin{corollary} Let $\Psi_n,\Psi$ be Laplace exponents of spLps and $\Phi_n,\Phi$ be Laplace exponents of subordinators and suppose that $\Psi_n\to\Psi $ and $\Phi_n\to\Phi$ pointwise.
+If $ ( x_n )$ is a sequence in $[0,\infty]$ converging to\vadjust{\goodbreak} $x$ and $Z_n$ (resp., $Z$) are CBIs with branching and immigration mechanisms $\Psi_n$ and $\Phi_n$ (resp., $\Psi$ and $\Phi$) and starting at $x_n$ (resp., $x$) then $Z_n\to Z$ in the Skorohod $J_1$ topology on c\`adl\`ag paths on $[0,\infty]$ if $\Psi$ is nonexplosive and in the uniform $J_1$ topology if $\Psi$ is explosive. \end{corollary}

-Theorem \ref{StabilityTheorem} also allows us to simulate CBI processes.
-Indeed, if we can simulate random variables with distribution $X_t$ and $Y_t$ for every $t>0$, we can then approximately simulate the process $Z$ as the right-hand derivative of the solution to $\imf{\ivp_\sigma}{X,x+Y}$.
-(Alternatively, if we can approximate $X$ and $Y$, for example by compound Poisson processes with drift, we can also apply $\ivp_\sigma$ to approximate the paths of $Z$.)
-The procedure $\imf{\ivp_\sigma}{X,x+Y}$ actually corresponds to an Euler method of span $\sigma$ to solve $\imf{\ivp}{X,x+Y}$.
-Theorem \ref{StabilityTheorem} implies the convergence of the Euler method as the span goes to zero when applied to $\imf{\ivp}{X,x+Y}$, even with the discontinuous driving functions $X$ and $Y$!
+Theorem~\ref{StabilityTheorem} also allows us to simulate CBI processes.
+Indeed, if we can simulate random variables with distribution $X_t$ and $Y_t$ for every $t>0$, we can then approximately simulate the process $Z$ as the right-hand derivative of the solution to ${\ivp_\sigma( X,x+Y )}$.
+(Alternatively, if we can approximate $X$ and~$Y$, e.g., by compound Poisson processes with drift, we can also apply $\ivp_\sigma$ to approximate the paths of $Z$.)
+The procedure ${\ivp_\sigma( X,x+Y )}$ actually corresponds to an Euler method of span $\sigma$ to solve ${\ivp( X,x+Y )}$.
+Theorem~\ref{StabilityTheorem} implies the convergence of the Euler method as the span goes to zero when applied to ${\ivp( X,x+Y )}$, even with the discontinuous driving functions $X$ and $Y$!

+We also give an application of Theorem~\ref{StabilityTheorem} to limits of Galton--Watson processes with immigration.
+Let $X^n$ and $Y^n$ be independent random walks with step distributions $\mu_n$ and $\nu_n$ supported on $ \{ -1,0,1,\ldots\}$ and $ \{ 0,1,2,\ldots\}$, and for any $k_n\geq0$, define recursively the sequences $C^n$ and $Z^n$ by setting